slin30/wzAAhelper/README.md

 1. Each push to your repo will trigger an automated test and status message.
 2. If your Docker instance is local, as mine currently is, your runner will depend on the local system + VirtualBox Unix instance being active, and the gitlab-ci-multi-runner service running.
-Otherwise, your test will remain in 'pending' status unitl the CI service is back up and accessible.
+Otherwise, your test will remain in 'pending' status until the CI service is back up and accessible.